-One of the most unique features of Made In’s Nakiri Knife is its olive wood handle.
-This wooden handle requires specific care since wood is a natural material, and can either splinter, rot, or take on other issues if it’s not cared for properly.
+Our olive wood handle is here.
+Its beautiful design is made from Mediterranean olive wood and will look gorgeous in your kitchen.
+However, wooden handles require specific care since wood is a natural material, and can either splinter, rot, or take on other issues if it’s not cared for properly.
 Here are some tips and tricks to make sure your wooden handle lasts forever.

 Do Not Put It in the Dishwasher

-While we don’t suggest putting any of your Made In knives in the dishwasher, we can’t stress enough that the wooden handle of the Nakiri Knife would be ruined if it went in the dishwasher.
+While we don’t suggest putting any of your Made In knives in the dishwasher, we can’t stress enough that the wooden handle of your knives would be ruined if it went in the dishwasher.
 The rush of water and soap in your dishwasher would warp or splinter the handle.
 Plus, it can compromise the sharpness of your blade.

 Applying Oil to the Wooden Handle

 It is beneficial to apply a small amount of oil to the wooden handle of your knife.
 Oiling the wooden handle saturates the pores, which prevents water from being absorbed.
 There are a variety of wood oils you can buy at knife stores, but if you have mineral, walnut, or tung oil, those will work great.
 Simply add a few drops of your preferred oil to the handle and rub it in with a paper towel.
 Allow the oil to be absorbed into the wooden handle for an hour or two.
 You should oil the handle of your wooden knife at least a few times a year, as it will maintain the longevity and performance of your knife.

 Avoid Direct Sunlight